Taking the train from Zāhedān in Iran to Quetta in Pakistan

 As it turned out, the water containers were empty and just, well, water containers and the Pakistani police had instigated their raid because the train was a known means of smuggling water containers from Iran to Pakistan!

 Confiscating blue water containers on the train to Quetta in Pakistan

 I got talking to one of the police officers, who told me there was a shortage of water containers in Pakistan and good money could be made by smuggling (smuggling – how do you smuggle a water container!) them across the border and selling them on the black market.
-The police officer didn’t believe for one moment that the four water containers that we dutifully said were ours did in fact belong to us.
+The police officer didn’t believe for one moment that the four water containers that we dutifully said were ours did, in fact, belong to us.
 He did find it amusing though.

-The whole raid become farcical.
+The whole raid became farcical.
 The police would go from one carriage to the next starting at the back of the train and throw the water containers out onto the side of the track to await collection from the pickup trucks.
 But before the pickup trucks had time to collect them, the passengers would run down, pick up the water containers and take them back onto the train.
 When they reached the front of the train, the police would then return to the back of the train, board the last carriage and throw the water containers out onto the side of the track once more.
 The passengers would then … well, you get the picture.
 This went on for hours and if I didn’t have the photos to prove it, I would be convinced that my memory had started playing tricks on me over the past twenty years and that I had made up the whole story!

 The train to Pakistan eventually got going again and we travelled the rest of the way to Quetta without incident, arriving some 40 hours later.
-Quetta was heaven compared to the train journey and after a hot shower, we went to the best hotel in town, the Serena Inn and gorged on the all-you-can-eat-buffet.
+Quetta was heaven compared to the train journey and after a hot shower, we went to the best hotel in town, the Serena Inn, and gorged on the all-you-can-eat-buffet.